openshwprojects/OpenBK7231T_App/README.md

 # flashing for BK7231T

+## UART (Windows only)

+get BKwriter 1.60 exe

+connect the PC to TX1 and RX1 on the bk7231 (TX2 and RX2 are optional, only for log)

+start flash in BKwriter 1.60 (select COM port, etc) then re-power the device (or reset with CEN by temporary connecting CEN to ground) until the flashing program continues, repeat if required.

-## UART
+## UART (multiplatform method, Python required)

 clone the repo https://github.com/OpenBekenIOT/hid_download_py

-connect the PC to serial 2 on the bk7231
+connect the PC to TX1 and RX1 on the bk7231 (TX2 and RX2 are optional, only for log)

-flash using:
+start flash using:
-`python uartprogram <sdk folder>\apps\<folder>\output\1.0.0\<appname>_UA_<appversion>.bin -d <port> -w` re-power the device until the flashing program works, repeat if required.
+`python uartprogram <sdk folder>\apps\<folder>\output\1.0.0\<appname>_UA_<appversion>.bin -d <port> -w` then re-power the device (or reset with CEN temporary connecting CEN to ground) until the flashing program continues, repeat if required.

 e.g.
 `python uartprogram C:\DataNoBackup\tuya\tuya-iotos-embeded-sdk-wifi-ble-bk7231t\apps\my_alpha_demo\output\1.0.0\my_alpha_demo_UA_1.0.0.bin -d com4 -w`

 ## SPI